python/pymanager/README.md

 The release manager for the Python Install Manager on Windows is whoever is the build manager for Windows for CPython.

+## Versioning

+PyManager uses the two digit year as the first part of the version, with the second part incrementing for each release.
+This is to avoid any sense of features being tied to the version number, and to avoid any direct association with Python releases.

+The two digit year is used because MSI does not support major version fields over 256.
+If/when we completely drop the MSI, we could switch to four digit years, but as long as it exists we have to handle its compatibility constraints.

 # Copyright and License Information

 Copyright © 2025 Python Software Foundation.
 All rights reserved.